aiden-ko/aiden-ko.github.io/README.md

 # Hobbies
 Sometimes.
 I also take a video of myself studying.
 Even though I used to dream of being a youtuber, I don't think I can be really hands-on if I ever be one.
 I'm also intersted in photography especially nature and the things that I see.
+(Here are some of my videos and pictures):